danielrd6/ifscube/docs/oned_fit.rst

 * method: any in scipy.optimize.minimize, 'differential_evolution'
     Method of minimization.
 If you are really unsure about the parameters for your fit, I recommend using differential_evolution, since it is immune to local minima.
+* monte_carlo: integer
+    Number of Monte Carlo iterations for uncertainty estimates.
+The uncertainties will only be meaningful if the given variance is correct.
 * optimize_fit: 'yes', 'no'
     Only fits pixels that are close to the spectral features set in the configuration file.
 For instance, if you want to fit a spectrum that goes from